rukundob451/CS50W-2020/README.md

 CS50W is CS50's Web Programming with Python and JavaScript course.
 My goal is to gain "hands-on" coding experience by working the examples explained in the lectures.
 I want to develop a deep understanding of Web programming, going much further than any particular technology, but more like the "philosophy" of the Web.
 I have learned, over the course of my career, that there's no better way of learning programming than getting my hands dirty.

-Although only Harvard students can earn register for credit, [anyone with an Internet connection can view the course materials for free](https://cs50.edx.org/web).
+Although only Harvard students can register for credit, [anyone with an Internet connection can view the course materials for free](https://cs50.edx.org/web).

 Slides and source code at https://cs50.harvard.edu/web.